beirtipol/piansible/README.md

     * Follow the instructions for your router to discover the new Pi and assign it a static IP.
 Note down the static IP that you choose.
 * For Nginx LetsEncrypt, you will need a [NoIP](https://www.noip.com/) account (Free is fine)

+## Pi Setup
+I have set up my Pi's with the standard RAspbian install by using the RaspberryPi Imager, available [here](https://www.raspberrypi.org/software/).

+## Docker Desktop
+The Dockerfile in this project builds a simple Ubuntu image with the relevant dependencies installed.
+You only need to build it once with

+`buildDockerContainer.bat`

+And then you can start a shell at any point with

+`startDockerContainer.bat`

+From there, you can run any ansible commands, including encrypting and decrypting your vault files.

 ## Ansible Installation
-You should refer to the latest documentation on installing [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+If you can't use or don't want to use Docker to install docker (it is a bit meta I guess) then you should refer to the latest documentation on installing [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 Assuming you have installed an Ubuntu WSL environment, you can follow the default Ansible Installation instructions for [Ubuntu](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-ubuntu)